List of Call the Midwife characters: Phyllis Crane

-Phyllis is a veteran nurse who also arrives at Nonnatus House in mid-1960.
+Phyllis is a veteran nurse who also arrives at Nonnatus House in early-1960.
 A neat and forthright woman, Phyllis is viewed at first as somewhat snobby; she is vegetarian and is not scared to put her ideas forward to improve Nonnatus House.
 She confides in Vaughan Sellars, the father of a terminated baby, that she was born an illegitimate child, and confides to former street walker Roseanne Dawley that her mother too was a prostitute.
 In Series 5, it is seen that she has formed more of a relationship with Barbara and has taken quite a high role in Nonnatus House.
 Having discovered Patsy and Delia's relationship, she is supportive of heartbroken Delia when Patsy sails to Hong Kong to care for her dying father.

 She is also very close to her roommate, Barbara, and serves as something of a surrogate mother figure to her much younger colleague.
 In the Series 6, after her return from Africa, Sister Julienne becomes deputy sister-in-charge to Sister Ursula, meaning Phyllis is demoted to Nursing Sister.
 When Sister Ursula leaves, Phyllis is reinstated as deputy sister–in–charge again.

 Following Patsy's departure, she took over as a leader of the local Wolf Cub Scouts.

 Driving back from a successful delivery, Phyllis knocks over one of the family's other children with her car and is left devastated by the possible consequences.
 She faces suspension by the Central Midwives Board, over her actions and is told by Sister Julienne to focus on the administrative duties.
 However, the family ask Sergeant Noakes to drop the case.

 When Shelagh is unwell and goes on maternity leave, it is expected she will take over as acting sister-in-charge of the surgery.

 Also in series 6, Phyllis is Barbara's bridesmaid.

 In Series 7, Phyllis nearly dies after a fire destroys a local shop.

 In Series 11, Phyllis wins £5,000 (worth approximately £70,000 in 2022) on the premium bonds.
 Initially unsettled by the news, Phyllis used the money to go on all the holidays she'd ever dreamed of by taking a coach tour of Europe.
 Phyllis returned after the train crash, having been alerted by Miss Higgins, and set to work getting Nonnatus House back in order.

 In Series 12, Phyllis received a summons from the London Board of Health, as she was past the statutory retirement age.
 Phyllis suspected this was due to an interaction at a ventouse extractor training course she attended.
 Sister Monica Joan accompanied Nurse Crane, against Phyllis' wishes.
 Sister Monica Joan stated that Phyllis was younger than the three men trying to get her to retire.
 She is allowed to continue working as long as she attends the refresher courses.